randyfrench/clustering-project-zillow/README.md

 - Thoroughly document each step
 - Construct at least 4 models
 - Make sure project is reproduceable

+#### Key findings:
+- The tests rejected all four Null Hypothesis
+- There is a relationship between these features and logerror
+- The 2nd Degree Ploynomial regression model performed the best

+#### Recommendations:
+- I would like to continue to look into other features to use for clusters (such as age vs sqft)
+- I would like to perform more testing to find better models to use to determine logerror

 #### 2. Questions & Hypothesis